-When asked about approaches to teaching listening, I often recommend that teachers develop – or initially choose – a primary methodology around which to plan their instruction.
-This is often more effective than "hit or miss" methods, or a smorgasbord of interesting listening-based activities.
+When asked about approaches to teaching listening, I often recommend that teachers identify an initial philosophy around which to plan their instruction.
+This is often more effective than trying a smorgasbord of interesting listening-based activities or simply flooding the students with listening input.

-One approach that I love to use is "comprehension building" because it is so transparently "contructivist" – that is, it demonstrates to the students that it is the listener who must "construct meaning".
+My own basic philosophy for teaching listening is “comprehension building”, which is essentially a “contructivist” ideas – that is, it is an approach that demonstrates to the students that it is the listener who must “construct meaning”.

 The first approach, comprehension building, focuses on ways of intervening with the listener as an active constructor of meaning, to help the listener become involved in the understanding process.
 Comprehension buildingrefers to a style of systematic intervention by the teacher to lead students toward deeperlevels of understanding of what they hear and read, to improve their overall literacy in both listening and reading.